-- Supporting education to record and manage all forms of learning, formal, informal and incidental to satisfy the learner’s demands and ambitions by providing individual learning paths making education meaningful for the 21c
+- Increasing a person’s self-worth by measuring all forms of learning – formal, informal and incidental.
+This will satisfy the learner’s demands and ambitions by providing free individual learning paths and competencies for the 21c workplace;

 What does Vivagogy mean?

 The word Vivagogy is composed of Viva meaning life and long, and Gogy meaning leading, guiding promoting and stimulating …

 By pure coincidence, three people who were deemed to have ‘failed’ at school, Wim Froon, Chris Heron and Steve Cushing met in France.
 In fact, like many talented, creative and rebellious people they only ‘achieved’ once they had left the school environment, ironically two of them becoming teachers!

 They share a belief that the world needs to become a fairer place and that a new learning model which could measure people holistically and promote life-long learning would alter society’s economic drivers and make the societal shifts to do this, ultimately changing a failing education system.

 After three years of research and testing, they have arrived at an innovative and disruptive solution.